Crockpot Candy

 - Extra chocolatey: Use chocolate almond bark instead of vanilla.

-- Or skip the cookie scoop and spoon into mini muffin tins with liners for delicious bite-sized candies.
+- In cupcakes liners: Spoon into mini muffin tins lined with papers for easy, bite-sized candies.

 More of My Favorite Christmas Treats